Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 Roose extrapolates from the existence of a conservative, right-wing Facebook ecosystem to a common refrain of the president’s: that there’s a hidden group of supporters he can rely on in November’s election.
 Perhaps, Roose speculates, this group of “silent” supporters (who inexplicably don’t show up in polling) is manifested instead in its behavior on Facebook.

-“[L]ooking at Facebook’s lopsided political media ecosystem might be a useful reality check for Democrats who think Mr. Biden will coast to victory in November,” he writes.
+“Looking at Facebook’s lopsided political media ecosystem might be a useful reality check for Democrats who think Mr. Biden will coast to victory in November,” he writes.
 “After all, Mr. Trump’s surging popularity showed up online before it showed up in any polls in 2016.”

 (I’m skeptical of that last claim, given how Trump seized online attention essentially from the outset, but that’s a different article.)